Peony Pink Hawaiian Coral

 - SPACING24" between plants

 - SHIPPINGBeginning in October

 - Botanical NamePaeonia

 The Pink Hawaiian Coral Peony is little bit magical.
 It opens as vibrant pink coral color, and as the bloom ages it turns salmon peach, and then further softens into a cream color.
-At times, like in the first picture, all three colors are on the same bloom, and often the bush will be a mix of the three shades.
+At times, all three colors are on the same bloom, and often the bush will be a mix of the three shades.
 It's an incredible sight.
 The large double blooms are 6" diameter, and have a lush fragrance.

 The petals of Peony flowers are edible, and make a lovely garnish for sweets and drinks.

-Blooms: Peonies bloom for a couple of glorious weeks in the late Spring.
-Among peonies, this is an early blooming variety.
+For a couple of glorious weeks in the early Summer.
+Among Peonies, this is an early blooming variety.

 Water regularly until they get established, and then give them extra water when they are setting buds.
 And ask us any questions along the way.

 If you have cold winters, mulch the roots in the Winter.
 If you have hot Summers, give it some afternoon shade.
 This variety requires staking to support the large blooms.